JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L1-Load_data_from_text_files.md

   * Make sure you are installing an laptop version and not an Office 356 version (cloud only)
   * Home and Student version of Microsoft Office is sufficent

+## Import
+* Discuss three types of text file formats for storing data (15 min)
+ * Rows and column text files such as CSV and delimited files
+ * JSON
+ * XML
+* Code along - Import a CSV file
+ * In a file manager clicking on a .csv file to open it in Excel
+  * Successful import
+ * Import a less well behaved CSV file by clicking on it
+  * Note defects
+   * Moral is you cannot depend on the click import
+  * Import using Data > From Text
+* Exercise
+ * Students import a new file using Data > From Text
+* Difference between